-Name of Faculty Mentor Vikram Rajpoot Novel Engaging Course Title Intellectual Property : Rules, Drafting and Processing (2000091) Objectives of Course Main objective of this course is to help students to draft their own ideas and process their intellectual work.
-Content Unit 1 Patent: Rules, Drafting and Processing.
-Unit 2 Copyright: Rules, Drafting and Processing.
-Unit 3 Design: Rules, Drafting and Processing.
-Unit 4 Trademarks: Rules, Drafting and Processing.
-Contact hrs 30 hrs Outcomes of Course Student would able to Know about how to protect their innovation and artistic work.
-Draft their invention according to laws of Intellectual Property Right.
-Process the invention and their artistic work.
+Name of Faculty Mentor Vikram Rajpoot

+Novel Engaging Course Title Intellectual Property : Rules, Drafting and Processing (2000091)

+Objectives of Course Main objective of this course is to help students to draft their own ideas and process their intellectual

+work.

+Content Unit 1

+Patent: Rules, Drafting and Processing.

+Unit 2

+Copyright: Rules, Drafting and Processing.

+Unit 3

+Design: Rules, Drafting and Processing.

+Unit 4

+Trademarks: Rules, Drafting and Processing.

+Contact hrs 30 hrs

+Outcomes of Course Student would be able to

+Outcomes of Course • Infer how to protect their innovation and artistic work

+Draft their invention according to laws of Intellectual Property Pight

+Dracess the invention and their artistic work

+• I focess the invention and then artistle work.

-Name of Faculty Mentor Namrata Agrawal Novel Engaging Course Title Modern techniques for business correspondence (2000093) Objectives of Course • To improve overall English writing skills. • To learn various techniques for effective email writing. • To understand how culture affects the business emails. • To inculcate powerful business emails writing skills in students.
+Name of Faculty Mentor Dr. R.S.
+Jadon Novel Engaging Course Title Modern techniques for business correspondence (2000093) Objectives of Course • To improve overall English writing skills. • To learn various techniques for effective email writing. • To understand how culture affects the business emails.
+To inculcate powerful business emails writing skills in students.
 Content Understand basic professional email structures in English.
 DOs and DON'Ts in Professional Email.
 Organization, Style & Editing Basics, Common Errors in Punctuation and Capitalization.
 Consent Form, Write a Practice Email.
 Writing Effective Subject Lines and Well-organized Email Text.
 Overview of Introduction & Announcement Emails, Key Language for Writing different Types of Emails.
 Analyze and identify the traits of request and apology emails.
 Learn specific language associated with making requests and apologies.
 Practice focused on key language.
-Contact hrs 30 hrs Outcomes of Course After completing the course, the students will be able to: • Understand the basic structure of professional emails.
-Learn various techniques for effective business correspondence. • Apply and evaluate the rhetorical strategies and the formal elements of various communication genres.
+Contact hrs 30 hrs Outcomes of Course After completing the course, the students will be able to: • Discover the basic structure of professional emails.
+Apply various techniques for effective business correspondence. • Evaluate the rhetorical strategies and the formal elements of various communicationgenres.

 Name of Faculty Mentor Tej Singh Novel Engaging Course Title Integrating Engineering and Literacy (2000094) Objectives of Course Engaging students in engineering by having them work through Novel Engineering activities and aanticipating student responses while planning lessons can focus attention back to the students, and builds in a check to see if the tasks allow for multiple design paths.
 Content Introduction to the theory, curricula and practices of teaching integrated engineering and literacy.
 Topics include disciplinary engineering practices, connecting literacy to engineering, analysis of example implementations, and literacy practices.
 Required implementation of sample curricular units in educational settings.
-Contact hrs 30 hrs Outcomes of Course On completion of this course, the student will be able to: • Experience engineering themselves and reflect on their own understandings of engineering and the engineering design process. • Focus not only on engineering within Novel Engineering, but engineering as a discipline.
+Contact hrs 30 hrs Outcomes of Course On completion of this course, the student will be able to: Experience engineering themselves and reflect on their own understandings of engineering and the engineering design process.
+Focus not only on engineering within Novel Engineering, but engineering as a discipline.

-Name of Faculty Mentor Bhagat Singh Raghuwanshi Novel Engaging Course Title Imbalance Learning (2000095) Objectives of Course • The course will give the student the basic ideas and intuition behind modern imbalance learning methods • To learn, various imbalance machine learning methods • To handle the imbalanced classification problems Content Unit -I Introduction to Imbalance learning.
-Unit-II Extreme learning machine, Support Vector Machine, SMOTE methods, Training of feed forward networks by back propagations, Stochastic Gradient Descent.
-Unit-III Different tool used for imbalance learning Unit-IV Random vector functional link, Least square methods Unit-V Weighted Extreme learning machine, class-specific extreme learning machine Contact hrs 30 hrs Outcomes of Course • Apply imbalance classification algorithms for classify data. • Apply imbalance learning algorithms for finding relationships between data variables. • Examine various imbalance supervised leaning and unsupervised leaning techniques and their comparison Build the concept of working of Algorithms for imbalance learning
+Name of Faculty Mentor Bhagat Singh Raghuwanshi Novel Engaging Course Title Imbalance Learning (2000095) Objectives of Course • The course will give the student the basic ideas and intuition behind modern imbalance learning methods To learn, various imbalance machine learning methods • To handle the imbalanced classification problems Content Unit -I Introduction to Imbalance learning.
+Unit-II Extreme learning machine.
+Support Vector Machine.
+SMOTE methods.
+Training of feed forward networks by back propagations, Stochastic Gradient Descent.
+Unit III Different to choose d for includence house in a Unit-III Different tool used for imbalance learning Unit-IV Random vector functional link, Least square methods Unit-V Weighted Extreme learning machine, class-specific extreme learning machine Contact hrs 30 hrs Outcomes of Course • Apply imbalance classification algorithms for classify data. • Apply imbalance learning algorithms for finding relationships between data variables. • Examine various imbalance supervised leaning and unsupervised leaning techniques and their comparison Build the concept of working of Algorithms for imbalance learning